epfl-ada/ada-2021-project-cool-group-name/README.md

 Other characteristics will be explored like the date, correlation to real world events, nationality, newspaper type and the variance of date per quote (distribution of quote repetition).

 #### **Does the number of words in a quote inluence its success?
 And are there any topics more recurrent in more viral quotes?**
+We will also explore if the textual content of the quote has an impact on the virality.
+At first, we chose to look at the word count of the quote and, later on, we wanted to extract the topic(s) of the quotes to see if some of them are more recurrent in the viral quotes or not.
+It would be interesting to find if the viral quotes have a particular length, because it can be an useful information for example for a politician that wants to attract people's attention.
+Same thing for the topics, it could be informative for a candidate at presidency to see which topics are given more attention to people.

 ## Methods